 Check out our guide to sustainable pet products for eco-friendly options.

 Cat and dog waste significantly contribute a negative impact to the environment.
 As pet parents, it becomes necessary to handle the disposal of this waste properly.
-Although you may think leaving the faeces of your furry friends behind is natural, it poses challenges.
+Although you may think leaving the feces of your furry friends behind is natural, it poses challenges.
 Pet waste contains harmful bacteria that can end up causing health problems if left in the natural environment.
 The primary culprit here is the possibility it can leak into the groundwater supply.
 Also, rainwater can wash the waste into lakes or streams, contaminating them.
-A more obvious reason to properly dispose of pets’ faeces is that it causes odour problems in the environment.
+A more obvious reason to properly dispose of pets’ feces is that it causes odor problems in the environment.

 If you’re a cat owner, it’s important to pay attention to the type of cat litter you purchase.
 This is because some litter companies use harmful ingredients that affect not just animals but also humans.
-Apart from the environmental effects, quality eco-friendly litter also reduces odour and saves you clean-up time.
+Apart from the environmental effects, quality eco-friendly litter also reduces odor and saves you clean-up time.
 For your cat, make use of litter that contains materials that you can compost and will biodegrade.
-Brands are now making natural cat litters from materials like corn, dried wood, wheat and newspapers.
+Brands are now making natural cat litters from materials like corn, dried wood, wheat, and newspapers.

 With dog waste as well, it can easily be washed into water bodies, causing harm.
-Although some people believe in flushing dog faeces, there’s the possibility that the microorganisms can end up in water bodies.
+Although some people believe in flushing dog feces, there’s the possibility that the microorganisms can end up in water bodies.
 This is why one of the best eco-friendly options is to use biodegradable or compostable poop bags.
 This goes for both dogs and cats.
 These bags can easily decompose, unlike plastic bags that are toxic to the planet.

 My AlphaPet (on Amazon)